Have you ever looked at a bottle of Febreze and wished it would make you ROFL?

 Other types of IP rights may well be available to protect the innovative food product.
 For example, the process of making the food product might be eligible for protection by a patent, or the brand associated with the food product could be protected by a trade mark.

-If you have a food product and want to find out how you might be able to protect it with IP rights, please feel free to drop me an email at email@example.com.
+If you have a food product and want to find out how you might be able to protect it with IP rights, get in touch at email@example.com.